EMIR Reporting

 EMIR Reporting aims to improve transparency and reduce risks in derivatives markets.

-EMIR Refit in 2024 will see major changes, particularly on reporting standardisation as well as a significant increase in reporting fields.
+EMIR Refit, which sees major changes on reporting standardisation and a significant increase in reporting fields, is now live.

-29 April 2024 (Europe) and 30 September 2024 (UK) are the go-live dates for EMIR Refit, which aims to amend and simplify the current regime.
-Amongst other changes, it will see the total number of reportable fields increase from 129 to 203, and reporting via XML submissions using ISO 20022 standards.
+A major update of the requirements known as EMIR Refit went live in the EU on 29 April and in the UK on 30 September 2024.
+Amongst the changes, the total number of reportable fields has increased from 129 to 203, and there is now reporting via XML submissions using ISO 20022 standards.

 How we can help